 Catholic families are meant to be nurturing and safe environments where children are valued and receive training in the faith and virtues.
-The primary task and goal of the Catholic family is to graduate children who are committed and formed disciples of Jesus Christ.
+The primary task and goal of the Catholic family is to model discipleship while raising children to be committed and formed disciples of Jesus Christ.
 This sets and launches the course of their children for the rest of their life.

 Family life passes through predictable developmental stages, each with its own particular tasks and challenges.
 The family functions as a system that is interdependent on internal and external inputs and factors.
 The family experiences crisis when its equilibrium is lost and is lacking or closed to needed supports.